privacybydesign/irma-frontend-packages/plugins/yivi-dummy/README.md

-# YIVI dummy
+# Yivi dummy

-This plugin contains a test dummy back-end for YIVI flows.
-With the dummy you can simulate different issues that may be hard to test otherwise, which is especially useful for developing front-end YIVI flow plugins.
+This plugin contains a test dummy back-end for Yivi flows.
+With the dummy you can simulate different issues that may be hard to test otherwise, which is especially useful for developing front-end Yivi flow plugins.

 This plugin takes no special parameters to the start method, but it can be configured through the options.
 See below.